 - For hand off when the consumer moves to a more complex stage

 - When the consumer asks for one

-What is the key role of the bot?
+What is the key role of the chatbot?

-Is to help respond to mundane questions from consumers so the humans can focus on more important tasks
+Chatbots are designed to help respond to mundane questions from consumers so the humans can focus on more important tasks.

 - Virtual Agents